-As you’d expect from all that, hotel brands are far more committed to their loyalty programs than retailers, and they structure them more like airlines, with rising tiers and non-linear rewards.
+As you’d expect from all that, hotel brands are more committed to their loyalty programs than retailers, and they structure them more like airlines, with rising tiers and non-linear rewards.

-But as these programs extend further and further beyond their core target market of “road warrior” business travelers, I think you’re seeing them collapse into marketing gimmicks in many of the same ways as retailers.
+But as these programs extend further beyond their core target market of “road warrior” business travelers, you’re seeing them collapse into marketing gimmicks in many of the same ways as retailers.
 The marginal member is now more likely to be in other programs already, more accustomed to searching across multiple brands, and harder to impress with the same rapidly-copied perks they’ve seen everywhere else — which makes the average member less valuable, which feeds back into “pointflation” that also frustrates the road warriors, and so on.

-Some of those owner/manager conflicts exacerbate the problem, and you could argue that they’ve also fed into oversupply, irrational pricing and capital allocation, and in turn the rise of the online travel agents, third party management companies, “soft brands,” home sharing and all the other ways that the whole system is fracturing and becoming even more complex.
-Maybe the real problem is just that hotels are not a natural oligopoly like airlines, and they’ve already pushed about as far as they can in translating market share into pricing power.
+Some of those owner/manager conflicts exacerbate the problem, and you could argue that they’ve also fed into oversupply, irrational pricing and capital allocation, and in turn the rise of the online travel agents, third party management companies, “soft brands,” home sharing startups, and all the other ways that the whole system is fracturing and becoming even more complex.
+Maybe the real problem is just that hotels are not a natural oligopoly like airlines, and they’ve already pushed as far as they can in translating market share into pricing power.
 There’s always an escape valve.
-It’s a lot easier to build a new hotel (or start a new hotel brand) than it is to start a new airline.
+It’s a lot easier to build a new hotel (or even launch a new brand) than it is to start a new airline.

 In fact, much of the real substance of that paper was using game theory to show how the ultimate function of this loyalty-induced price coordination at airlines was to discourage new competitors from even entering their routes, replacing a barrier they had lost a decade earlier with deregulation.
 They refer to other industries in passing (including hotels and retail) but maybe this was always more of an airline-specific trick.

 So why are there still so many loyalty programs if they don’t create value?
-I can think of two big reasons.
+I can think of two reasons.

 The relative importance of the loyalty and kickback elements in accounting for the success of frequent flyer plans is of academic interest.
 However, both rationales for these plans imply that they are inimical to economic efficiency.
 Facilitating collusion almost certainly reduces welfare as well as transferring resources from consumers to producers.
 Exacerbating agency problems that firms have in dealing with their employees by offering bribes increases socially inefficient spending on monitoring as well as causing workers to make socially inefficient travel plans… it seems very likely that taxing award travel as the income it is would improve economic efficiency.